The System → Settings tab, shown in Figure 4.6a, contains 4 tabs: General, Advanced, Email, and SSL.

 |Syslog server||string||IP address or hostname of remote syslog server to send FreeNAS® logs to; once set, log entries will be written to both the FreeNAS® console and the remote server|

 NOTE: by default, logs are stored in RAM as there is no space on the embedded device to store logs.
 This means that logs are deleted whenever the system reboots.
-There are several options if you wish to save the system logs:
+If you wish to save the system logs, either:

 If you make any changes, click the Save button.